Ernest Emery Harmon: Flew an escort plane for "Spirit of St. Louis" during Lindbergh's triumphant return flight

-During his historic return flight to St. Louis on June 17, 1927, shortly before 1:00 pm while Lindbergh was flying over Springfield, Ohio, Army aviators from Bolling Field, D.C. and Selfridge Field, Mich. took off from Wright Field in Dayton, Ohio to provide a 21 plane flying escort for "The Spirit of St. Louis" and its ace pilot "Lucky Lindy".
+During his historic return flight to St. Louis on June 17, 1927, shortly before 1:00 pm while Lindbergh was flying over Springfield, Army aviators from Bolling Field, D.C. and Selfridge Field, Mich. took off from Wright Field in Dayton, Ohio to provide a 21 plane flying escort for "The Spirit of St. Louis" and its ace pilot "Lucky Lindy".
 Lindbergh circled, but did not land at Wright Field.
 Instead, the assemblage of Army air aces escorted Lindbergh on his way back to St. Louis.
 Ernest "Tiny" Harmon, based at Bolling Field at the time, flew one of the escort planes.

 In an interview with "The Belvidere Daily Republican" newspaper Harmon provided the following comments:

 "Lindy has given aviation a boost all over the country" observed Lieut.
 E.E.
 "Tiny" Harmon who flew with the colonel (Lindbergh) in Army air training camps.

 "The biggest kick Army pilots get out of his feat is the fact that, if he did get across the ocean, he would land in Paris after dark on a perfectly strange field.
 Knowing the danger of such an effort, aside from getting over the ocean, he just went ahead and did it.
 That's what gets the pilots.
 And, he's helped aviation everywhere.
 I know two boys who bought a commercial plane the day before Lindy landed in Paris.
 They paid for it out of their receipts in three days.
 It's the same now with all commercial aviation.
 Lindy has rescued it."